 We will send you a letter acknowledging receipt of your complaint within three days of receiving it, enclosing a copy of this procedure.

 We will then investigate your complaint.
-This will normally involve passing your complaint to Glynis Wright, Head of Practice who will review your matter file and if relevant speak to the member of staff who acted for you.
+This will normally involve passing your complaint to Glynis Wright, Head of Practice who is our complaints handler and will review your matter file and if relevant speak to the member of staff who acted for you.

 Glynis Wright will provide a full written response to your complaint, including her suggestions for resolving the matter and hopefully resolve your complaint.
 She will do this within 21 days of sending you the acknowledgement letter.

 At this stage, if you are still not satisfied, you should contact us again and we will arrange for Glynis Wright to review her own decision.